SilasNiewierra/impact-card/README.md

 **Key Features:**

 - **Rarity Badges:** Engage users with a collectible element by assigning rarity badges (common, rare, mint, epic) to impact cards.
+- **Card Reveal:** Increase gamification and user satisfaction with a touch of magic and mystery when revealing their impact cards.
 - **Collections:** Group multiple impact cards under a single theme or brand
 - **Interactive Animations:** Enhance user experience with animations like metallic shimmers and flip effects.
 - **Mobile-First Design:** Prioritize a seamless experience on mobile devices.